First Hand, Fun and Learning Experiences for Your Child Call us now!

 • Follows 3-step directions without distraction.

-• Demonstrates understanding of difference between “is” and “is not” by pointing to objects.
+• Demonstrates understanding of the difference between “is” and “is not” by pointing to objects.

 • Uses possessive forms of nouns.